zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 **Follow these steps:**

-1. Copy or move your YAML file to the `config/local/api-defs` directory in the directory with API Mediation layer.
+1. Copy or move your YAML file to the `config/local/api-defs` directory in the directory with API Mediation Layer.

 2. Start the API Mediation Layer services.

-    **Tip:** For more information about how to run the API Mediation Layer locally, see [Running the API Mediation Layer on Local Machine.](https://github.com/zowe/api-layer/blob/master/docs/local-configuration.md)
+    **Tip:** For more information about how to run the API Mediation Layer locally, see [Running the API Mediation Layer on Local Machine](https://github.com/zowe/api-layer/blob/master/docs/local-configuration.md).

 3. Run your Java application.

     **Tip:** Wait for the services to be ready.
 This process may take a few minutes.

-4. Go to the following URL to reach the API Gateway (port 10010) and see the paths that are routed by the API Gateway:
+4. Go to the following URL to reach the API Gateway (`port 10010`) and see the paths that are routed by the API Gateway:

     `https://localhost:10010/application/routes`